Stochastic Utilities With a Given Optimal Portfolio : Approach by Stochastic Flows: New approach by stochastic flows.

+This result merits some comments.
+First, the derivative of the stochastic utility is other than a deterministic function of the inverse map of the optimal portfolio, equivalently the derivative $\tU_y(t,y)$ of the convex conjugate is exactly (minus) the optimal benchmark (the optimal wealth in the case of financial market) with the initial condition $(u_x)^{-1}(y)$.
+Second, starting from a financial market the martingale market, obtained by change of numeraire $1/Y$ with $Y$ is a State price density process, is not unique.
+Then the fact that the optimal dual process is constant does not mean that the market is complete but that this dual optimal process is linear with respect to its initial condition $u_x(x)$ in the selected martingale market.

-\subsubsection{Construction of all $\GX$-consistent utilities for a given optimum portfolio.}
+\subsubsection{Construction of all $\GX$-consistent utilities for a given benchmark process.}

-We showed in Theorem \ref{th:CNV} that for every increasing wealth process $X^* $, such $X^*$ is a martingale, we can construct a consistent utilities of optimal wealth $X^* $.
+In this section, we turn to the central result of this paper.
+We showed in Theorem \ref{th:CNV} that for any increasing test-process $X^* $, such $X^*$ is a martingale, we can construct a consistent utilities of optimal benchmark process $X^* $.
 The feature of these consistent utilities, defined by (\ref{eq:defutilitysimple}), is that the optimal dual process is fixed to $1$.
-In order to characterize all consistent utilities with given optimal portfolio $X^*$, we consider more general class of processes $\Y$ such that optimality conditions $\mathcal {O}^* $ are satisfied for the pair $ (X^*,\Y)$.
-As we saw it, the intuition is to characterize utilities $U$ such that $U_{x}(t, x) = \Y o \X (t, x) $, where $\X (t, x)$ is the inverse flow of $X^*$.
-The monotony condition of $X^*$ draw away that the stochastic flow $\Y$ must be decreasing to guarantee that $U_{x}(t, x) $ is decreasing.
-To resume, in the sequel we, only, consider pairs $(X^*,\Y)$ of processes satisfying
+In order to characterize all consistent utilities with given optimal portfolio $X^*$, we consider more general class of processes $Y^*$ such that optimality conditions $\mathcal {O}^* $ are satisfied for the pair $ (X^*,Y^*)$.
+As we saw it, the intuition is to characterize utilities $U$ such that $U_{x}(t, x) = Y^*\big(u_x( \X (t, x))\big) $, where $\X (t, x)$ is the inverse flow of $X^*$.
+The monotony condition of $X^*$ draw away that the stochastic flow $Y^*$ must be increasing to guarantee that $U_{x}(t, x) $ is decreasing.
+To resume, in the sequel we, only, consider pairs $(X^*,Y^*)$ of processes and utility function $u$ satisfying